 - Milford Sound

 It’s the most accessible of the sounds; therefore, the most famous of the glacially carved fiords.
 Rather than the long drive with an overnight adventure, we opted for a fly-cruise-fly option, and it was a fabulous way to enjoy the sound in winter for both our kids and us.
 Reserve your Milford fly-cruise-fly (discounted)

 - Doubtful Sound

 The deepest of the sounds is surrounded by ancient rainforests and plenty of wildlife.
 Booking a Doubtful Sound day cruise is top on our list for our next visit.
-Although we may be tempted to wait for summer and do an overnight cruise.
+However, we may be tempted to wait for summer and do an overnight cruise.

 - Hiking: Fiordlands National Park is home to three of NZ’s nine Great Walks: Milford Track (4-5 days), Kepler Track (3-4 days), and Routeburn Track (2-3 days).
 According to DOC, these walking tracks should only be attempted during the winter by fit, experienced and well-equipped people.
 Check DOC for more on the Great Walks.